Last Updated on

 So how much does an 8ft Trampoline cost vs a 10ft Trampoline?
 Well, you’re going to be looking at a difference of £50 – £100 between the two.
 An 8ft trampoline can be priced from £90 – £120 for a budget version, while a 10ft Trampoline can be priced between £120 – £200 for a budget model.

 It all depends on where you shop and what features you’re looking for.

 Should I get an 8ft or 10ft Trampoline?
 Final Thoughts

-In this question round up I answered what the best choice between an 8ft trampoline or a 10t trampoline was.
+In this question round-up, I answered what the best choice between an 8ft trampoline or a 10t trampoline was.
 I discussed the sizes and diameters of each trampoline as well as the trampoline jumping mat dimensions and spring counts.
-I did not go into features by trampoline sizes as they are dependant not on size but on trampoline manufacturer.
+I did not go into features by trampoline sizes as they are dependent not on size but on trampoline manufacturer.

 I hope this has managed to answer what size trampoline should I get, an 8ft or 10ft trampoline and the differences between the two sizes.